[CS Technical Interview 7] JavaScript that gets you talking

 • The ability to explain verbally in technical interviews

-• Practical workbook PDF that prepares you for follow-up questions
+• Practical workbook PDF to prepare for follow-up questions

-🥲 Have you ever had this experience in an interview?
+Have you ever had an experience like this 🥲 in an interview?

 object-oriented design principles (SOLID) are confused.